 Find out all things about the history of delicious Dal.

-You will no longer worry about being hungry in the middle of the day because Bhelpuri will help you solve hunger immediately.
+You will no longer worry about suddenly going hungry in the middle of the day when Bhelpuri is around.
 This famous snack exists throughout the streets in Maharashtra.
 It is one of the types of Chaat (savory snack) of Indian cuisine.

-You will be immersed in the crunchy and appealing taste of puffed rice, vegetables, and tamarind sauce.
-When coming to Mumbai’s sea like Juhu or Chowpatty, tourists always want to enjoy this snack.
+You will fall in love with this combination of crunchy puffed rice, refreshing vegetables, and pleasantly tart tamarind sauce.
+When coming to Mumbai’s beaches like Juhu or Chowpatty, tourists always want to enjoy this snack.
 Its popularity also spread to many other neighboring countries.

 There are many theories about its origin.
 One of them said that the chef at Vithal restaurant located near Victoria Terminus invented it.
 Meanwhile, another theory argued that the Gujarati community made it first when adding flavors to Indian Chaat.

 You will be impressed by the eye-catching yellow hue and exquisite taste of this delicious snack.
-Poha rice is the primary material that brings success to this food.
-It is special flattened rice that originates from the south of the Indian Subcontinent.
+Poha rice is the primary material that brings success to this special flattened rice that hails from the south of the Indian subcontinent.

 It is an invention of people in Maharashtra.
 The Kellogg brothers created it for the first time in the 1890s.
 This food already existed and spread widely under the regime of Holkars and the Scindias.
 Maharashtrian rulers brought Poha to Madhya Pradesh.

 When you go to the coastal areas of Maharashtra state, you will encounter many foods made from Bombil or Bombay Duck.
-This food is pretty popular when eaten with butter, onions, and lime juice, especially during the rainy season.
+To be clear, this is no duck but a type of popular local fish usually eaten with butter, onions, and lime juice, especially during the rainy season.

 It had the name Bombay Duck when it was shipped by mail train named Bombay Daak.
 Its intense smell was the source of the sentence “You smell like the Bombay Daak” in the UK.
 This food was banned by the British as its smell was annoying.